Learn basic HTML formatting you can use to format content in your posts and pages …

-If you plan to go beyond the basics of HTML and use it more extensively, there are several Free or inexpensive HTML software applications you can download and use when getting started.
+If you plan to go beyond the basics of HTML and use it more extensively, there are several Free or inexpensive HTML editor software tools you can download and use when getting started.

-Another option, if you don’t want to touch any code at all or use an external HTML content tool, is to use a WordPress plugin that lets you build your content inside WordPress itself.
+Another option, if you don’t want to touch any code at all or use an external HTML content application, is to use a WordPress plugin that lets you build your content inside WordPress itself.

 To learn more about this plugin, see this article:

-These sections, however, don’t provide a content editor like the Visual Content editor found inside your Posts and Pages sections (Quick update: WordPress version 4.8 introduced rich text widgets that now let you format content inside the widget using a WYSIWYG editor) …
+These areas, however, don’t provide a content editor like the Visual Content editor found in your Posts and Pages sections (Quick update: WordPress version 4.8 introduced rich text widgets that now let you format content inside the widget using a WYSIWYG editor) …

 WordPress Visual/Text Editor

-You can still use the WordPress Visual/Text editor to create HTML-formatted text, and then simply paste it into these other areas.
+You can still use the WordPress Visual/Text editor to create your HTML-formatted text, and paste it into those areas.

 Let’s go through an example, so you can see how simple this can be.

 Normally, whenever a post is published in your WordPress blog, a link to the post author displays somewhere in your posts (i.e. at the bottom or top of the post) …